SoFi Invest vs. Stash

 In this article, we’ll discover:

-• Stash and SoFi Invest offer simple investing through robo and brokerage accounts.
+• Stash and its rival SoFi Invest offer simple investing through robo and brokerage accounts.

-• Only Stash requires a monthly subscription ($3 or $9).
+• Only Stash requires a monthly subscription (starting at $3).

 If you’re looking for a simple way to invest and trade, Stash and SoFi Invest should be at the top of your list.
 Here’s the full scoop on these two: